audrasjb/wp-community-events/README.txt

 == Installation ==

 1. Install the plugin and activate.
-2. Go to Settings $gt; Key Figures to manage plugin settings.
+2. Go to Settings $gt; Community events to manage plugin settings.
-3. Insert key figure boxes in your content using the key figure button (see screenshots).
+3. Insert shortcode in your content using to make job done.

 == Frequently Asked Questions ==